edgelesssys/contrast/rfc/009-distributed-coordinator.md

 When this method is called, the serving Coordinator:

-1. Provides an attestation statement to the client (this is not the case for the mesh API right now).
+1. Provides an attestation statement to the client (this isn't the case for the mesh API right now).
 2. Queries the current state and attaches it to the context (this already happens automatically for all `meshapi` calls).
 3. Verifies that the client identity is allowed to recover by the state's manifest (has the `coordinator` role).
 4. Fills the response with values from the current state.